AI Use Cases/Logistics

 The AI Solution

 Revenue Institute builds a purpose-built capacity forecasting engine that ingests real-time data feeds from your MercuryGate TMS, Blue Yonder WMS, EDI networks, and carrier ELD devices, then layers in historical dock performance, seasonal freight patterns, and carrier reliability metrics.
-The AI model predicts inbound volume, dock dwell time, and receiving resource needs with 85-92% accuracy, feeding actionable capacity alerts directly into your dispatch operations and warehouse management workflows.
+The AI model predicts inbound volume, dock dwell time, and receiving resource needs, feeding capacity alerts directly into your dispatch operations and warehouse management workflows - and its accuracy is measured continuously against your actual dock performance, not asserted on a sales call.
 Integration points include automated API connections to Oracle Transportation Management for load planning and SAP Extended Warehouse Management for inventory staging, eliminating manual data handoffs.

 Automated Workflow Execution